The Saxon-JS 2 product is now available on Node.js as well as in the browser. For Node.js

 Use the buttons below to download the latest Saxon-JS releases for the browser.

-The latest Saxon-JS release is 2.0, released on 12 June 2020.
+The latest Saxon-JS release is 2.2, released on 11 May 2021.
+The previous release Saxon-JS 2.1 was released on 2 March 2021.
 For use with Saxon-JS 2, SEFs must either be produced with Saxon-EE 10.0 or later, or using the new XX compiler integrated into Saxon-JS 2 for Node.js.
 SEFs generated using Saxon-EE 10 require Saxon-JS 2.

 For further details on Saxon-EE and Saxon-JS compatibility, see the Compatibility section on the main Saxon-JS page.